Monkey Business Images/Shutterstock.com

 It doesn't matter whether the untaxed money comes from a job, investments, alimony or prizes you've won.
 If Uncle Sam doesn't get his share close to the time you received the money, you could end up owing not only taxes but also penalties and interest.

 The U.S. tax system works on a pay-taxes-as-you-earn basis, so the Treasury's goal is to get any estimated taxes regularly, too.
-The IRS has set up a timetable, calling for estimated tax payments 4 times a year.
+The IRS has set up a timetable calling for estimated tax payments four times a year.
 Although the payments are commonly called quarterly, they don't coincide with calendar quarters.

 Estimated filing schedule

 |Estimated tax due||For income received|

 |June 15||April 1 through May 31|